francois-roseberry/monopoly-js/README.md

 ## Development setup

-To setup the project after downloading the sources, install node.js, then run 'npm install' both in the project directory and in the client/ subdirectory.
-After, the 'grunt' command should be available to build from that directory.
+To setup the project after checkout, install node.js and yarn, then run `yarn` both in the project directory and in the client/ subdirectory.

-Run 'grunt background'.
-While it runs, open another terminal and run 'grunt check' to run tests and deploy.
-Also, the server is running in the background, so it is accessible on http://localhost:3000.
-It is also possible to connect directly to the Karma server on http://localhost:9876

-Note: grunt runs karma on windows using git bash, so it must be in the path.
-Logically, at this point Git Bash should be installed, since you just pulled the sources from GitHub.
-But be sure to put Git Bash in the path (installation option in 'Git for Windows' installer)

-This setup is not tested on non-Windows systems and therefore I don't know if this works.
+To run e2e tests, go to the project root and run `yarn e2e`

+To run the client tests, go to the client directory and run `yarn test`

+To build the client for the browser, go to the client directory and run `yarn build`

+To lint the client sources and CSS, go to the client directory and run `yarn lint`

+This project hasn't been touched in almost 10 years, a few of its tools were deprecated or a few majors behind.
+It followed best practices at the time, but it is far from the state of the art right now.
+However, the code is rather clean.
+So, as an exercisee, I'm picking it up and trying to modernize it.
+Any help welcome.

 ## Game Design Outline

+The game is modelized as a sort of giant state machines, transitions between states being player choices.

 **Application states**